FlatlinerDOA/OpenQ/README.md

 - The User's inbox can only be read by the owning User.
 - The User's inbox can only be written to by either the authenticated owning User, or external parties that have been issued a Subscription token by the owner.
 These tokens can be revoked at any time by the owner of the inbox.
-- The User's outbox can be read by anyone.
+- The User's outbox can be read and / or subscribed to by anyone.
 - The User's outbox can be written to only by the owning User.

 When a client is reading an inbox or outbox the OpenQ server MUST guarantee the sequence of messages of the same "type".
 Messages of different types are not guaranteed to be written or read in a consistent sequence.